printercu/rails_stuff/README.md

 ## Usage

-All modules are lazy loaded, so it's ok to require whole gem at once.
 There is railtie which will include some of modules into `ActiveRecord::Base` and `ActionController::Base` by default.
 You can disable this behavior in
 initializer: